kirihar2/gitty/README.md

 # gitty
-project link to websites for non developers
+Source Control Manager for non developers to update portfolios.
+Link to custom website or devlop websites locally.